Menu

 If you are experiencing an emergency, call 9-1-1.

-Call (442) 265-1800 as soon as you notice a problem with air quality.
-Their website lists what information to provide in order to support their investigations.
-It also describes what to expect when you submit a complaint.
+Contact the San Joaquin Valley Air Pollution Control District as soon as you notice a problem with air quality.
+Their website lists their air complaint line, what information to provide to support their investigations, and what to expect when you submit a complaint.

 Step 2.
 Report on IVAN.